within our lives

 less.
-It is just that if we choose to live a life that offends him, then he uses the tools that are available to him (e.g. reducing his care and support within our lives) to coerce us back to a life that is more I do not believe, even then, that he cuts anyone
+It is just that if we choose to live a life that offends him, then he may use the tools that are available (e.g. reducing his care and support within our lives) to coerce us back to a life that is more I do not believe, even then, that he cuts anyone